tldr-pages/tldr/pages/common/dvc-commit.md

 > Record changes to DVC-tracked files in the project.
 > More information: <https://dvc.org/doc/command-reference/commit>.

-- Commit latest version, for all DVC-tracked files and directories:
+- Commit changes to all DVC-tracked files and directories:

 `dvc commit`

-- Commit latest version, for a given DVC-tracked target:
+- Commit changes to a specified DVC-tracked target:

 `dvc commit {{target}}`